-20. In accordance with the NatureScot/CNPA casework agreement, NatureScot have provided CNPA with advice in relation to the effects on the National Park, of the proposed wind farm both alone and cumulatively with other existing and consented wind farms in the surrounding area.

-- 21. NatureScot advise that there will be no significant adverse effects on the landscape character of the National Park. - 22.
-In relation to the SLQs, NatureScot advise that there would be a moderate and significant adverse effect on one SLQ, 'vastness of space, scale and height', when experienced from a small number of hill summits on the north western edge of National Park at a distance of 10 15km from the proposed wind farm. - 23.
-The area is already influenced by a number of existing and consented wind farms.
-The proposed wind farm would increase prominence of turbines due to the combination of the greater turbine size and higher elevations that they would be located on (compared to the existing Corriegarth wind farm), as well as adding to visual complexity due to different turbine heights and increased overlapping.
-There would be a slight extension to the horizontal extent occupied by wind turbines, however it would not significantly change the visual separation between existing wind farm and the proposed wind farm. - 24.
+- 22. In accordance with the NatureScot/CNPA casework agreement, NatureScot have provided CNPA with advice in relation to the effects on the National Park, of the proposed wind farm both alone and cumulatively with other existing and consented wind farms in the surrounding area. - 23.
+NatureScot advice has not changed as a result of the revised proposal, and is summarised in paragraphs 24 27. - 24.
+There will be no significant adverse effects on the landscape character of the National Park. - 25.
+In relation to the SLQs, NatureScot continue to advise that there would be a moderate and significant adverse effect on one SLQ, 'vastness of space, scale and height', when experienced from a small number of hill summits on the north western edge of National Park in an area already influenced by a number of existing and consented wind farms. - 26.
 Overall, the magnitude of change would be medium.
-The effects on the 'vastness of space, scale and height' SLQ would be moderate, being localised and limited to a small number of hill tops on the boundary of the National Park at a distance of 10 15km, in an area already influenced by wind farm development. - 25.
-Follow up discussions with NatureScot confirm that nature and significance of the effects on the affected SLQ are such that the integrity and objectives of the National Park would not be compromised.
+The effects on the SLQ would be moderate, being localised and limited to a small number of hill tops on the boundary of the National Park at a distance of 10 15km, in an area already influenced by wind farm development. - 27.
+NatureScot confirm that nature and significance of the effects on the affected SLQ are such that the integrity and objectives of the National Park would not be compromised.